What's Inside

 After you complete all the other phases, it’s time to take a step back and determine whether they are effective.
 This process is known as an internal audit.

-Sort of like a dress rehearsal for the official audit, the internal audit is where you measure your new systems to ensure controls are working properly before an auditor reviews them.
+Think of it as a dress rehearsal for the official audit.
+The internal audit is a mandatory step where you measure your new systems to ensure controls are working properly before an accredited auditor reviews them.

 Once you’ve addressed any problems identified in your internal audit, it’s time to seek out an accredited auditor to lead the official ISO 27001 Certification Audit.